-Participating in the Satellite is free to everyone, and all registered projects will be featured in the programme listings.
+Participating in the Whitstable Biennale 2018 Satellite programme is free to everyone, and all registered projects will be featured in the programme listings.

-In addition to this, artists are invited to become a Satellite Member.
+In addition to this, artists are invited to become Satellite Members.
 Membership costs £30 for a two year period and the benefits include:

 - A prominent presence in the Satellite publication comprising of a whole page feature with an image, description of your work and link to your website.

-- Feature of your work on the Satellite webpage.
+- Feature of your work on the Satellite website.